putuoka/c4it-blog/content/posts/2021/068-di-depending-on-httprequest/article.md

 Say that you have an interface and that you want to specify its concrete class at runtime using the native Dependency Injection engine provided by .NET.

-For instance, imagine that you have a .NET API project and that the flag that tells the application which dependency use is set in the HTTP Request.
+For instance, imagine that you have a .NET API project and that the flag that tells the application which dependency to use is set in the HTTP Request.

 Can we do it?
 Of course, yes - otherwise I wouldn't be here writing this article 😅 Let's learn how!